-The Compensation Committee consists of seven non-employee members of the Board of Directors of the Company whose members include: Messrs.
-Fetscher, Larson, Martin, MacMillan (who was appointed in July of 1998), Mercord, Sliter and Tutvedt (Chairman).
-The responsibilities of the Compensation Committee include reviewing management compensation, investigating new and different forms of compensation and making recommendations on compensation to the Board of Directors.
-The Compensation Committee met once during 1998.
+Compensation Committee.
+The Compensation Committee met once in 1999.
+The responsibilities of the Compensation Committee include reviewing management compensation investigating new and different forms of compensation, and making recommendations on compensation to the full Board of Directors.

-The Board of Directors of the Company acts as The Nominating Committee for selecting nominees for election as directors.
-The Nominating Committee met once during 1998.
+The Board of Directors of the Company acts as the Nominating Committee for selecting nominees for election of directors.
+The Nominating Committee met once during 1999.